 Since its inception in 1948, it has grown from a mere 120 acres to over 1,000 acres, is home to more than 2,000 companies from across the globe, and employs over 14,000 people.
 In January 2018, imports in this free zone registered a total of $775,522,000, while exports were about $ 943,164,000.
 Revenue continues to rise every year.

-The Colon Free Zone offers free movement of goods and complete exemption from tax on imports and re exports.
-There are no taxes on the export of capital or the payment: of dividends.
+The Colon Free Zone offers free movement of goods and complete exemption from tax on imports and re-exports.
+There are no taxes on the export of capital or the payment of dividends.
 In addition, there are reduced income tax rates on earnings from re-export sales.
 Furthermore, firms located in the CFZ are exempt from import duties as well as from guarantees, licensing, and other requirements and limitations on imports.
-Due to its geographic location, the CFZ is a major factor in channeling goods from large industrialized countries to consumer markets in Latin America.
+Due to its geographic location, the CFZ is a significant factor in channeling goods from large industrialized countries to consumer markets in Latin America.

-One time when I was flying to Florida, I sat next to a man who owns three stores in the Colon Free Zone.
-He said he was making money so fast he was on his way to Miami to buy a couple of apartment buildings for $5 million dollars.
+One time, when I was flying to Florida, I sat next to a man who owns three stores in the Colon Free Zone.
+He said he was making money so fast he was on his way to Miami to buy a couple of apartment buildings for $5 million.

 If you’re interested in getting information about starting an import-export business in the Colon Free Zone, contact your immigration attorney.

-There are a lot of different ways to make money in Panama but most of them will require that you have a work permit and the appropriate Visa.
+There are many ways to make money in Panama, but most require a work permit and the appropriate Visa.
 Stay legal.
 As expats, we are guests in Panama and need to set good examples by following the rules.
 Some expats have been deported for breaking the rules.
 You sure don’t want that to happen to you.

 FREE BOOK